 These are fairly easy to identify, as they are often expressed by ‘used to’ or ‘would’ in English.

 The imperfetto for habits is usually preceded or followed by expressions such as di solito, qualche volta, spesso, la domenica, il lunedì, di frequente, da bambino/a, ogni giorno, etc

-descriptions in the past
+Descriptions in the past

-This means that the important thing is:
+That means the important thing is: